Last Updated: 2024.12.27

 *3 Cotton certified by GOTS (Global Organic Textile Standard) or OCS (Organic Content Standard)

-Fast Retailing became an affiliate member of the Better Cotton Initiative (BCI) in January 2018.
-BCI is a non-governmental organization dedicated to the sustainable production of cotton.
-BCI promotes better cotton cultivation, educating farmers on the proper use of water, pesticides and other agricultural chemicals, and and guiding on respect for workers' rights, etc. Farmers meeting standards set by BCI are certified as Better Cotton producers.
+Fast Retailing became an affiliate member of Better Cotton (BC) in January 2018.
+BC is a non-governmental organization dedicated to the sustainable production of cotton.
+BC promotes better cotton cultivation, educating farmers on the proper use of water, pesticides and other agricultural chemicals, and provides guidance on workers' rights, etc. Farmers meeting standards set by BC are certified as Better Cotton producers.

-Cellulose fibers such as viscose/rayon, modal, and lyocell are recycled fibers made by chemically dissolving wood pulp into fibrous form.
+Manmade Cellulosic fibers (MMCF) such as viscose/rayon, modal, and lyocell are recycled fibers made by chemically dissolving wood pulp into fibrous form.
 In the process of extracting raw materials, there are concerns on the impact of deforestation, the habitats of endangered species, in illegal logging, and violation of the rights of indigenous peoples.

 In response to these issues, Fast Retailing has published the "Fast Retailing Responsible Product Policy: Wood-based and Forest derived Fabrics and Materials", which outlines the company's response to the conservation of ancient forests and ecosystems in danger, recognition, respect, and protection of human rights and the rights of local communities, and reduction of greenhouse gas emissions.
-For example, we have established a list of recommended cellulosic fiber manufacturers based on third-party (Canopy) evaluations, and are working to require suppliers to procure from the producers on this list.
+For example, we have established a list of recommended MMCF manufacturers based on third-party (Canopy) evaluations, and are working to require suppliers to procure from the producers on this list.
+In addition, we are gradually switching to materials that emit less greenhouse gas.

 Procurement of Animal-Derived Materials